 While Squarespace’s drag-and-drop editor may be useful, it isn’t intuitive.

 First-timers will encounter a bit of a problem before getting the hang of it.
 This is because you can’t actually drag an element from anywhere.

-Squarespace is section-based, and so to add or move elements, you’ll have to move between sections making it a time-consuming process.
+Squarespace is section-based, so you’ll have to move between sections to add or move elements, making it time-consuming.

-As you may have noticed, both Wix and Squarespace have almost similar pros.
-This can drive you into a bit of crisis when deciding which one is the best for your site.
+Both Wix and Squarespace have almost similar pros.
+This can drive you into a bit of a crisis when deciding which is best for your site.

-So to save you from a moment of confusion, here’s what makes Wix and Squarespace different.
-At the end of this read, you’ll be able to make the best decision on which website builder best suit your needs.
+So to save you from confusion, here’s what makes Wix and Squarespace different.
+At the end of this read, you’ll be able to decide which website builder best suits your needs.

 Both Wix and Squarespace have been aggressive when it comes to finding solutions that make it easy for people to build websites.

-And so, it can be a bit difficult to point out which one excels more than the other.
+And so, it cannot be easy to pinpoint which one excels more than the other.

 But when each of their features is analyzed, Wix takes the win.
 This is because of its Artificial Design Intelligence function (Wix ADI)